kennethvocab/kennethvocab.github.io/_pages/about.md

 ======

 In my free time, you may find me working out at the gym💪.
 I am also into travelling✈️.
-I have lived in or visited 25 countries (e.g., Iceland, Switzerland, Finland, Netherlands, Germany, Belgium, Italy, France, Spain, Portugal, Singapore, Japan, Malaysia).
+I have lived in or visited 25 countries (e.g., Iceland, Switzerland, Finland, Netherlands, Germany, Belgium, Italy, France, Spain, Portugal, Singapore, Japan, Malaysia, Thailand).

 ➡️➡️ Please feel free to explore this website to learn more about me.